cnJLiu/cnJLiu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I recently completed my PhD at the [National Engineering Research Center of Robot Visual Perception and Control Technology](http://robot.hnu.edu.cn/) of [Hunan University](https://www.hnu.edu.cn/), supervised by [Prof. Wei Sun](http://robotics.hnu.edu.cn/info/1176/2972.htm) and [Prof. Yaonan Wang](https://robotics.hnu.edu.cn/info/1176/3098.htm).
 From Aug.
 2023 to Sep.
 2024, I was a Visiting PhD Student at the Machine Intelligence Group of the [University of Western Australia](https://www.uwa.edu.au/), supervised by [Prof. Ajmal Mian](https://ajmalsaeed.net/).
 I also work closely with [Prof. Nicu Sebe](http://disi.unitn.it/~sebe/) and [Prof. Hossein Rahmani](https://sites.google.com/view/rahmaniatlu/).

-My research focuses on 3D machine vision and its applications for robotic manipulation.
-Specifically, I have worked on object pose estimation and tracking.
+My PhD research focuses on 3D machine vision and its applications for robotic manipulation.
 Subsequent research focuses include label-efficient learning for generalized robotic multimodal perception, manipulation, and embodied AI.
 I was motivated to conduct this research due to my passion for realizing generalizable perception and manipulation of robots in 3D physical space.

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 One paper get accepted by IEEE RAL.